zizisoft/gitlock/README.md

 ```
 gitlock config root-ca <path>
+gitlock config root-ca
 ```

 Set the location of root certificates.
 This is for verifying. `<path>` must be a directory containing files in PEM format.
-On Linux `/etc/ssl/certs` is already the choice, but On Windows and Mac OS you must use your own location.
+On Linux you can simply set it to `/etc/ssl/certs`, but On Windows and Mac OS you must create your own directory.

+If there's no `<path>`, it will set this config to nothing.

 Synopsis 5: